martmichals/stout-case-study/results/CaseStudy1.md

     * Training sets were standardized

 ## Interest Rate Prediction as a Classification Problem
-Initially, I approached this a classfication problem.
-Below is a table of model results on the validation set (0-1 Loss).
+Initially, I approached this a classfication problem with discrete interest rates as classes.
+The below table shows results on the validation set (0-1 Loss).
 Evidently, this approach was a spectacular failure.

 |Model   |Validation Score|
 |:------:|:--------------:|